lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     :build-node: The node to run build on.
     :jenkins-ssh-credential: Credential to use for SSH.
 (Generally should be configured in defaults.yaml)
+    :jenkins-urls: URLs to Jenkins systems to check for active builds.

 :Optional parameters: